coolcreation/collab-ecommerce-api/README.md

 - `Start Command:` node server.js   (whatever js file runs your app, top of package.json)
 - `Environment Variables:` include PORT and database URL connection string (.env contents)
 4. Click **`Deploy`** button and wait a couple minutes for it to build
 5. Go to Vercel hosting and make sure frontend hosting is using our current repo
+6. Vercel settings/environment-variables and paste in our API:  https://collab-ecommerce-api.onrender.com